subyraman/sanic_compress/README.md

 Compress(app)
 ```

-Alternatively, if you want to initialize the `Compress` class later, you can do so with the `init_app` method;
+Alternatively, if you want to initialize the `Compress` class later, you can do so with the `init_app` method:

 ```python
 compress = Compress()